DavisDev/Multidownload-Vita/README.md

 Remember that this application the only thing you do is download directly from servers, you may have bandwidth restriction, if you do not have a premium account.

 ### Credits ###
-- Mega-icon By **Papirus Development Team** GNU General Public License v3.0 in [Deviantart](http://tinylab.deviantart.com/art/Filezilla-Icon-510586622).
+- Mega-icon By **Papirus Development Team** GNU General Public License v3.0.

 ### Report bugs ###
 if you see something wrong, please submit an issue or pull request.